estokes/poolshark/README.md

 and use them naturally.
 When dropped, objects return to the pool of *whichever thread drops them*—not necessarily where they were created.

-**Performance**: Faster than global pools due to no atomic operations, not significantly different than `thread_local!`.
+**Performance**: Faster than global pools due to minimal atomic operations, should not be significantly different than using `thread_local!` directly.
 Use these by default unless you have a cross-thread producer-consumer pattern.

 ### Example: Deduplication With Minimal Allocations